Preparation for Graduate Study

 Students come to our program from a variety of academic backgrounds.
 A Bachelor's degree or its equivalent is required and some students have already earned Master's degrees as well.
 Some previous study of economics, including at least intermediate-level courses in microeconomics and macroeconomics is essential, but students need not have majored in economics.
 We are less concerned with the number of economics courses an applicant has taken than with his or her demonstrated ability to excel in demanding analytical courses and to become an innovative researcher.

 Training in mathematics and quantitative methods is necessary for graduate economics work.
-A year of calculus, a semester of statistics, and a semester of linear algebra are required.
+A year of calculus (including multivariate), a semester of statistics, and a semester of linear algebra are required.
 Additional background in math and econometrics is very helpful.

 We provide financial support in the form of fellowships and teaching assistantships to many graduate students.
 All applicants are considered for an aid package that includes a first-year fellowship and teaching assistantships in subsequent years.
 The first-year fellowship carries a stipend, tuition remission and health insurance and require no duties outside of course work and research.
 These fellowship packages are the only form of financial support we offer for entering students and are merit-based; we do not offer need-based assistance.